stem-cells-SMA-2023

 SMA Therapy Guidelines

 Due to varying types and severity, the costs for treating spinal muscular atrophy using neural progenitor stem cells will require a proper review of patients’ actual medical needs.
-Our neurologists and medical team will need to conduct an in-person or virtual consultation before being able to offer acceptance with a detailed treatment plan.
-Our medical review can be done online or via email.
-To make a determination and provide an accurate and detailed treatment plan our medical review team will require recent medical records including any diagnostic exams such as recent Muscle biopsies, Brain MRI’s or CT Scans.
-All Results must be less than 3 months old to make an accurate diagnosis.
+Our medical team must review patient records.
+This can be done in person or via virtual online consultation.
+To start the evaluation, we will require recent medical records, including any diagnostic exams such as recent Muscle biopsies, Brain MRI, or CT Scans.
+All test results should be less than three months old.

 Published Clinical Citations